mantidproject/mantid/docs/source/algorithms/GSASIIFitPeaks-v1.rst

 algorithm requires a modified version of GSAS-II.
 Please contact the developers for details.

-The main inputs required by this algorithm are a instrument definition parameter (in GSAS format, readable by GSAS-II), histogram data, and various parameters for the fitting/refinement process.
+The main inputs required are an instrument definition parameter (in GSAS format, readable by GSAS-II), histogram data, and various parameters for the fitting/refinement process.
 The algorithm only supports peaks with shape of type back-to-back exponential convoluted with pseudo-voigt (BackToBackExponentialPV).
 It is possible to enable the refinement of the different function parameters via several properties (RefineAlpha, RefineSigma, etc.).

-This algorithm produces an output table with as many rows as peaks have been found.
+The algorithm produces an output table with as many rows as peaks have been found.
 The columns of the table give the parameters fitted, similarly to the information found in the "Peaks List" window of the GSAS-II GUI.
 These results are printed in the log messages as well.